 The Company accounts for its stock-based compensation awards to employees and directors in accordance with FASB ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 ASC 718 requires all stock-based payments to employees, including grants of employee stock options and restricted stock, to be recognized in the statements of operations based on their grant-date fair values.
-Compensation expense related to awards to employees is recognized on a straight-line basis based on the grant-date fair value over the associated service period of the award, which is generally the vesting term.
-Share-based payments issued to non-employees are recorded at their fair values, and are periodically revalued as the equity instruments yest and are recognized as expense over the related service period in accordance with the provisions of ASC 718 and ASC Topic 505, Equity, and are expensed using an accelerated attribution model.
-The Company estimates the fair value of its stock options using the Black-Scholes option pricing model, which requires the input of subjective assumptions, including: (i) the expected stock price volatility; (ii) the expected term of the award; (iii) the risk-free interest rate; (iv) expected dividends; and (v) the estimated fair value of its common stock on the measurement date.
-Due to the lack of sufficient history and trading volume of its Common Stock and a lack of Company-specific historical and implied volatility data, the Company has based its estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
-When selecting these public companies on which it has based its expected stock price volatility, the Company selected companies with comparable characteristics to it, including enterprise value, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected term of the stock-based awards.
+Compensation expense related to awards to employees is recognized as the equity instruments vest and are recognized as expense over the related service period of the award, which is generally the vesting term.
+Share-based payments issued to non-employees are recorded at their fair values, and are periodically revalued as the equity instruments vest and are recognized as expense over the related service period in accordance with the provisions of ASC 718 and ASC Topic 505, Equity, and are expensed using a straight line method.
+The Company estimates the fair value of its stock options using the Black-Scholes option pricing model, which requires the input of subjective assumptions, including: (i) the expected dividends; and (v) the estimated fair value of its common stock on the measurement date.
+Due to the lack of sufficient history and trading volume of its Common Stock and a lack of Company-specific historical and implied volatility the Company has based its estimate of expected volatility of a group of similar companies that are publicly traded.
+When selecting these public companies on which it has based its expected term of the stock-based awards.
 The Company computes historical volatility data using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of the stock-based awards.
-The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.
-Due to the lack of Company-specific historical option activity, the Company has estimated the expected term of its employee stock options using the "simplified" method, whereby the expected term equals the arithmetic mean of the vesting term and the original contractual term of the option.
-The expected term for non-employee awards is the remaining contractual term of the option.
-The risk-free interest rates are based on the U.S. Treasury securities with a maturity date commensurate with the expected term of the associated award.
-The Company has never paid, and does not expect to pay dividends in the foreseeable future.
-The Company is also required to estimate forfeitures at the time of grant, and revise those estimates in subsequent periods if actual forfeitures differ from its estimates.
-The Company uses historical data to estimate forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
-To the extent that actual forfeitures differ from the Company's estimates, the differences are recorded as a cumulative adjustment in the period the estimates were revised.
-Stock-based compensation expense recognized in the financial statements is based on awards that are ultimately expected to vest.
+The Company will continue to apply this process until a sufficient macount of historical information regarding the volatility of its own stock price becomes available.
+Due to the lack of Company-specific historical option activity, the Company has bestimated the expected term of the option.